UK Study Guide for Indian Students - Everything You Must Know

 Application fee: All colleges require that you pay an application fee while applying.
 The fee amount will differ depending on the college and course being applied to, so check with individual colleges about their application fee.

-Applications to all undergraduate courses are filled through the Universities and Colleges Admission System or UCAS - a central organization in the UK that is responsible for receiving undergraduate applications and forwarding them to the respective institutions.
+Applications to all undergraduate courses are filled through the Universities and Colleges Admission System or UCAS - a central organisation in the UK that is responsible for receiving undergraduate applications and forwarding them to the respective institutions.

-UCAS allows you to apply to five Universities through a common form. £22 is the fee for one course or £26.50 for multiple choices.
-The services offered by UCAS are designed for admission to the September/October intake in the UK and you normally apply directly to a university for courses starting in January or February.
-The UCAS Application timeline has been displayed below:
+UCAS allows you to apply to five Universities through a common form. £28.50 is the UCAS application fee for up to 5 choices in 2025.
+The services offered by UCAS are designed for admission to the September/October intake in the UK, and you normally apply directly to a university for courses starting in January or February.

 Action